 I am honored to welcome you all to the second annual Ivy League Model United Nations Conference in Vietnam.
-My name is Qasim Iqbal, and I will be the Crisis Director of the United Nations Security Council this year.
+My name is Nicholas Strauch, and I will be the Crisis Director of the United Nations Security Council this year.
 I can’t wait to get to know all of you over the course of this weekend.

-I am currently a junior in the Wharton School at the University of Pennsylvania, studying Finance and Legal Studies & Business Ethics.
-I was born and raised in Long Island, New York, just 30 minutes from New York City.
-I’ve been involved with Model United Nations since my sophomore year of high school, and one of the first things I did once I got to Penn was joining our traveling competitive team.
-It’s been one of the biggest and most rewarding parts of my college career.
-When I’m not working or MUN-ing, you’ll probably find me at an EDM concert somewhere in New York or Philadelphia, trying to avoid paying thirty dollars for a bottle of water at the venue.
+I am currently a junior in the Huntsman Program in International Studies and Business at the University of Pennsylvania.
+I was born and raised in Frankfurt, Germany before moving to Philadelphia for college.
+I’ve been involved with Model United Nations since high school, and one of the first things I did once I got to Penn was joining our traveling competitive team and ILMUNC Philadelphia.
+Being a member of the International Affairs Association has been one of the biggest and most rewarding parts of my college career.

 Regarding the committee, I have always loved crisis committees because of the way they force delegates to think on their toes and prepare for drastic shifts in the topic of debate on a moment’s notice, all while maximizing their impact on committee events behind the scenes.
 As a Crisis Director, I love creative, thoughtful, collaborative crisis notes - the more inventive and well-researched the arc, the more likely I am to approve it and take note of your efforts.